MStarmans91/WORC/WORC/doc/static/user_manual.rst

     In bootstrapping, 95% confidence intervals are created using the ''standard'' method according to a normal distribution: see Table 6, method 1 in  `Efron B., Tibshirani R. Bootstrap Methods for Standard Errors, Confidence Intervals, and Other Measures of Statistical Accuracy, Statistical Science Vol.1, No,1, 54-77, 1986`.

+2. The configuration used by WORC.

+    Stored in files ``config_{type}_{num}.ini``.
+These are the result of the fingerprinting of your dataset.
+The ``config_all_{num}.ini`` config is used in classification, the other types are used for feature extraction and are named after the image types you provided.
+For example, if you provided two image types, ``['MRI', 'CT']``, you will get
+    ``config_MRI_0.ini`` and ``config_CT_0.ini``.
+If you provide multiple of the same types, the numbers will change.

+3. The fitted models.

+    Stored in files ``estimator_all_{num}.hdf5``.

+4. The extracted features.

+    Stored in the ``Features`` folder, in the files ``features_{featuretoolboxname}_{image_type}_{num}_{sample_id}.hdf5``.

+.. note:: For every output file, fastr generates a provenance file (``...prov.json``) stating how a file was generated, see https://fastr.readthedocs.io/en/stable/static/user_manual.html#provenance.

+The following outputs and evaluation methods are only created when ``WORC.add_evaluation()`` is used (similar for ``SimpleWORC`` and ``BasicWORC``), and are stored in the ``Evaluation`` in the output folder of your experiment.

+1. Receiver Operating Characteristic (ROC) and Precision-Recall (PR) curves.

+   Stored in files ``ROC_all_{num}.{ext}`` and ``PRC_all_{num}.{ext}``.
+For each curve, a ``.png`` is generated for previewing, a ``.tex`` with tikzplotlib which can be used to plot the figure in LateX in high quality, and a ``.csv`` with the confidence intervals so you can easily check these.

-2. ROC and PRC curves with 95% confidence intervals using the fixed-width bands method, see `Macskassy S. A., Provost F., Rosset S. ROC Confidence Bands: An Empirical Evaluation.
+    95% confidence bands are constructured using the fixed-width bands method from `Macskassy S. A., Provost F., Rosset S. ROC Confidence Bands: An Empirical Evaluation.
 In: Proceedings of the 22nd international conference on Machine learning.
 2005.`

-3. Univariate statistical testing of the features using:
+2. Univariate statistical testing of the features.

+    Stored in files ``StatisticalTestFeatures_all_{num}.{ext}``.
+A ``.png`` is generated for previewing, a ``.tex`` with tikzplotlib which can be used to plot the figure in LateX in high quality, and a ``.csv`` with the p-values.

+    The following statistical tests are used:

     a.
 A student t-test
     b.
 A Welch test
     c.
 A Wilcoxon test
     d.
 A Mann-Whitney U test

-    The uncorrected p-values for all these tests are reported in a single excel sheet.
+    The uncorrected p-values for all these tests are reported in a the .csv.
 Pick the right test and significance level based on your assumptions.

     Normally, we make use of the Mann-Whitney U test, as our features do not have to be normally distributed, it's nonparametric, and assumes independent samples.
+Additionally, generally correction should be done for multiple testing, which we always do with Bonferonni correction.
+Hence, .png and .tex files contain the p-values of the Mann-Whitney U; the p-value of the magenta statistical significance has been corrected with Bonferonni correction.

+3. Overview of hyperparameters used in the top ranked models.

+    Stored in file ``Hyperparameters_all_{num}.csv``.

+    Each row corresponds with the hyperparameters of one workflow.
+The following information is displayed in the respective columns:

+    A. The cross-validation iteration.
+    B. The rank of that workflow in that cross-validation.
+    C. The metric on which the ranking in column B was based.
+    D. The mean score on the validation datasets in the nested cross-validation of the metric in column C.
+    E. The mean score on the training datasets in the nested cross-validation of the metric in column C.
+    F. The mean time it took to fit that workflow in the validation datasets.
+    G. and further: the actual hyperparameters.

+    For how many of the top ranked workflows the hyperparameters are included in this file depends on the ``config["Ensemble"]["Size"]``, see :ref:`configuration chapter <config-chapter>`.

+4. Boxplots of the features.

+    Stored in ``BoxplotsFeatures_all_{num}.zip``.
+The .zip files contains multiple .png files, each with maximum 25 boxplots of features.

+    For the full **training** dataset (i.e., if a separate test-set is provided, this is not included in these plots.), per features, one boxplot is generated depicting the distribution of features for all samples (blue), and for binary classification, also only for the samples with label 0 (green) and for the samples with label 1 (red).
+Hence, this gives an impression whether some features show major differences in the distribution among the different classes, and thus could be useful in the classification to separate them.

-4. Ranking patients from typical to atypical as determined by the model, based on either:
+5. Ranking patients from typical to atypical as determined by the model.

+    Stored in files ``RankedPosteriors_all_{num}.{ext}`` and ``RankedPercentages_all_{num}.{ext}``.

+    Two types of rankings are done:

     a.
 The percentage of times a patient was classified correctly when occuring in the test set.
 Patients always correctly classified can be seen as typical examples; patients always classified incorrectly as atypical.
     b.
 The mean posterior of the patient when occuring in the test set.

     These measures can only be used in classification.
-Besides an Excel with the rankings, snapshots of the middle slice of the image + segmentation are saved with the ground truth label and the percentage/posterior in the filename.
+Besides a .csv with the rankings, snapshots of the middle slice of the image + segmentation are saved with the ground truth label and the percentage/posterior in the filename in a .zip file.
 In this way, one can scroll through the patients from typical to atypical to distinguish a pattern.

-5. A barchart of how often certain features groups were selected in the optimal methods.
-Only useful when using groupwise feature selection.
+6. A barchart of how often certain features groups or feature selection groups were selected in the optimal methods.

-    By default, only the first evaluation method, e.g. metric computation, is used.
-The other methods can simply be added to WORC by using the ``add_evaluation()`` function, either directly in WORC or through the facade:
+    Stored in files ``Barchart_all_{num}.{ext}``.
+A ``.png`` is generated for previewing, a ``.tex`` with tikzplotlib which can be used to plot the figure in LateX in high quality.

+    Gives an idea of which features are most relevant for the predictions of the model, and which feature methods are often succesful.
+    The overview of the hyperparameters, see above, is more quantitative and useful however.

-6. Decomposition of your feature space.
+7. Decomposition of your feature space.

+    Stored in file ``Decomposition_all_{num}.png``.

     The following decompositions are performed: